Last updated in May 2020

 The key to making money from collectibles is knowing which items will increase in value and what will sell in the future.
 If you are not an expert in the area, it is better to invest in any of the other classes listed above.

-Asset classes by risk and return Summary
+Asset classes risk and return profile Summary

 When using my grading system, you have to take into account that a high total number does not absolutely mean that this particular asset class is better than any other.
 However, it may mean that this class may be worth your consideration.

 Above all, the most important rule is: do not act until you are absolutely sure about what you are doing.
-If you have any question, you can post in the comments below or shoot me a message.
+If you have any questions, you can post in the comments below or shoot me a message.

 If you like this post, help Monethalia grow by sharing it on social media using the buttons below.
 You can also sign-up to my newsletter by entering your name and email address into the top bar.